 Acts 13:27 For they that dwell at Jerusalem, and their rulers, because they knew him not.

-He's talking about Jesus.
-The only reason I'm reading this verse is because I want you to remember this a little bit later in the sermon, because it's going to have a small measure of importance to something a little bit later.
-"They knew him not."
-We've been saying a few things about this "knowing God."
+He is talking about Jesus.
+The only reason I am reading this verse is because I want you to remember this a little bit later in the sermon, because it is going to have a small measure of importance to something a little bit later.
+"They knew Him not."
+We have been saying a few things about this "knowing God."